Naoru347/TeachingPortfolio/Preparation/StudyCode/coding_reflections.md

 ## Coding-specific Reflections

+### Problem Decomposition
+- **Challenge**: Knowing how to break down a larger problem into smaller, solvable parts and knowing when you've reached the most atomic parts of a problem.
+    - **Why It's Hard**: Students that are new to decomposition, or new to a specific domain, may not know how small is small enough.
+Others may be such higher-order thinkers that seeing the "leaves on the branches on the trees in the forest" is particularly challenging when they can't see past the forest to begin with.
+    - **Solution**: Walk students through how programs use functions and these functions are a natural resault of the decomposition process.

 ### Modular Thinking
 - **Challenge**: Understanding why the program is organized into a function (`temperature_converter()`).
   - **Why It’s Hard**: Students new to programming may struggle to see why code reusability and organization matter.
   - **Solution**: Compare a script without functions to one with functions, highlighting the benefits of modular design.

+### Code Reusability
+- **Challenge**: Students often write repetative code instead of leveraging code reusability to minimize redundancy.
+    - **Why It's Hard**: Students may be thinking through a problem too linearly/discretely instead of modularly.
+    - **Solution**: HAve students ID repetative code and work together to refactor it into usable functions (helper functions).

 ### Edge Cases
 - **Challenge**: Anticipating and handling edge cases like missing units (e.g., `100`) or unsupported formats (e.g., `abcF`).